Performance & Production Arts | UAL Diploma/Extended Diploma in Theatre Technology & Event Production | Level 3

 Following completion and achievement of the Diploma (year 1) you can progress to the Extended Diploma (year 2).

 After the Extended Diploma you can progress to a university-level course either at the MET or at other universities.
-Degrees at Northbrook MET include Stage & Production Management or Lighting & Sound Design.
+Degrees at Northbrook College include Stage & Production Management or Lighting & Sound Design.

 Future careers include: